Rupert and the Frog Song: Release

-McCartney had been planning his Rupert movie since at least the early 1970s, when his company, McCartney Productions Ltd., acquired the rights to the film the day after the Beatles' break-up.
-At one point, the song "Little Lamb Dragonfly," which was recorded in 1971 and released on the 1973 album Red Rose Speedway, was intended for the film.
+McCartney had been planning a Rupert film since at least the early 1970s.
+His company, McCartney Productions Ltd., acquired the film rights to the character on 11 April 1970, one day after McCartney announced he was leaving the Beatles.
+At one point, the song "Little Lamb Dragonfly," which was recorded in 1970 and released on the 1973 album Red Rose Speedway, was intended for the film.

 The video, distributed by Virgin Video, was released simultaneously with the single "We All Stand Together" and became the biggest-selling video of 1985, as well as being nominated for the 'Best Music Video – Short Form' at the Grammy Awards in 1986.
 The video also included two other shorts with music by Linda McCartney: "Seaside Woman" (a song credited to Suzy and the Red Stripes) and "The Oriental Nightfish".
+In the United States, the film aired on the Disney Channel on September 20, 1986.

-In September 2004, the film was re-released on DVD Tales of Wonder Music and Animation Classics (also called Paul McCartney – Music & Animation Collection), to mark its 20th Anniversary, along with two other shorts directed by Geoff Dunbar, Tropic Island Hum and Tuesday.
-This version contains an alternative opening, which begins in an old bedroom filled with Rupert merchandise.
-We see Paul McCartney opening a large chest and digging through old dusty books until he comes upon an old Rupert book.
-He takes it out of the chest, blows on it, and dust flies away from the book (sparkling dust in the 2004 DVD).
-McCartney opens the book to reveal his childhood house address, a possible reference to the VHS covers of this film.
+In September 2004, to commemorate its 20th anniversary, the film was released on the DVD Paul McCartney: Music & Animation.
+This version includes the opening of the music video for "We All Stand Together" as an introduction to the film.
+The scene shows McCartney in an old bedroom, where he opens a large chest and begins digging through it until he comes across a Rupert book.
+He takes it out of the chest, blows on it, and dust flies away from the book (a sparkle effect was added in the DVD version).
+McCartney opens the book, with writing on the inside cover revealing that it was his childhood copy.
 The page then turns to the title card.
 The print of this version is also matted, cropping the top and bottom of the image to an aspect ratio of 1.85:1 widescreen, which was how the film was exhibited theatrically.
-The opening for this edition was previously used at the start of a music video for the song "We All Stand Together".

 In October 2020, McCartney announced a 4K restoration of the film, alongside a re-release of the picture disc single, to celebrate the 100th anniversary of the Rupert character.